-Google Maps AR navigation was first demoed at Google I/O in 2018, getting a tease in early 2019, but still without a launch date.
+(Pocket-lint) - Google Maps AR navigation was first demoed at Google I/O in 2018, getting a tease in early 2019 before seeing wider availability in August 2019.

-AI identifies what you can see, while the GPS helps put in position on the map.
-Ultimately, Google Maps AR helps get around that problem of not knowing which way to walk - because the AR can then point in the right direction so you're heading the right way.
+AI identifies what you can see, while the GPS helps position you on the map.
+Ultimately, Google Maps Live View helps get around that problem of not knowing which way to walk - because the AR can point in the right direction so you're heading the right way.

-The AR function is easy to find in Google Maps, but only works with walking directions:
+The Live View function is easy to find in Google Maps, but only works with walking directions:

-- Tap the "Start AR" button at the bottom of the page
+- Tap the "Live View" button at the bottom of the page.

-At this point, Google Maps will then attempt to identify what is around you by scanning what your camera will see and comparing it to Street View imagery.
+Google Maps will attempt to identify what is around you by scanning what your camera sees and comparing it to Street View imagery.
 This happens in the top of the screen, while the bottom of the screen has normal walking directions.

-Google Maps AR will show you road names and distances in AR as well as major turnings to keep you heading the right way.
+Google Maps Live View will show you road names and distances in AR as well as major turnings to keep you heading the right way.

 However, to see the AR instructions you need your phone up and pointing at the street in front of you - and you can't walk like that.
 You'll get a warning to put your phone down, if you don't, Maps will blank out the screen until you do.